 Jonathan Mantle is a British writer.
 He creates the stories of individuals, organisations and businesses in multiple media.
 His non-fiction trade books have achieved three Sunday Times Top Ten bestseller listings, an American Book of the Month Club Choice and 5 Star listings on Amazon and Waterstones.
 They are published in 30 countries and 16 languages, but not French.

-He is a sought-after content creator for enterprises of all sizes, with many contract books published with businesses.
-He also undertakes private commissions for families wishing to set down their business story.
+He is a sought-after contract story creator for enterprises of all shapes and sizes, with many books published with businesses.
+This frequently leads him to assist with their internal and external communications across print and digital platforms.